-No. Theme Action Implementation outcome Delivery partners and key responsibility 56 Function centres Investigate the implications of making function centres permissable with consent in the RU2 zone and if findings support change to the LEP, that the LEP be amended accordingly.
-If supported by the findings of an investigation of impact that function centres are made permissible with consent in the RU2 zone.
-Council 57 Function centres If supported by the findings of an investigation into the impact of making function centres permissable with consent in the RU2 zone, that Tweed DCP 2008 be amended to provide appropriate objectives, guidelines and development requirements in accordance with the findings of the investigation.
-Function centres which comply with development standards and planning provisions of Tweed LEP 2014 and Tweed DCP 2008 support a diversification of landuses. • Council 58 Processing and packaging hub Amend the Economic Development Strategy to promote the rural Tweed as a place for processing and packaging of products supporting local agriculture and rural industries.
-Rural Tweed is seen as an opportunity to not just provide clean green rural produce but also adds value through processing and packaging locally.
-Rural landowner cooperatives Produce marketing agents Council 59 Processing and packaging hub Amend Tweed LEP 2014 to make Rural Industries permissible with consent in the RU1 Primary Production zone.
-Rural industries which include the handling, treating, production, processing, storage or packing of animal and plant agricultural products for commercial purposes are permissible with consent in the RU1 zone. • Council 60 Processing and packaging hub Prepare guidelines for the locating and management of impacts of rural industries in the RU1 zone to ensure that the character and visual amenity of the site and locality is not adversely impacted and productive agricultural and environmental land is protected.
-Guidelines for the assessment of development applications for the construction of rural industries in the RU1 zone. • Council Polic ey Direction 4: Grow r ural tourism No. Theme Action Implementation outcome Delivery partners and key responsibility 61 Rural Tourism Strategy Prepare a tourism strategy which identifies and provides opportunities to overcome barriers to growth of rural tourism, including agri-business.
+No. Theme Action Implementation outcome Delivery partners and key responsibility 55 Function centres Investigate the implications of making function centres permissible with consent in the RU1 and RU2 zones.
+If supported by the findings of an investigation of impact that function centres are made permissible with consent in the RU1 and RU2 zones. • Council 56 Function centres If supported by the findings of an investigation into the impact of making function centres permissable with consent in the RU1 and RU2 zones, that Tweed DCP 2008 be amended to provide appropriate objectives, guidelines and development requirements in accordance with the findings of the investigation.
+Function centres which comply with development standards and planning provisions of Tweed LEP 2014 and Tweed DCP 2008 support a diversification of landuses. • Council 57 Processing and packaging hub Amend the Economic Development Strategy to promote the Tweed as a place for processing and packaging of products supporting local agriculture and rural industries.
+The Tweed is seen as an opportunity to not just provide clean green rural produce but also adds value through processing and packaging locally.
+Rural landowner cooperatives Produce marketing agents Council 58 packaging hub to make Rural Industries permissible with consent in the RU1 Primary Production zone Rural industries which include the handling, treating, production, processing, storage or packing of animal and plant agricultural products for commercial purposes are permissible with consent in the RU1 zone. • Council 59 Processing and packaging hub Prepare guidelines for the locating and management of impacts of rural industries in the RU1 zone to ensure that the character and visual amenity of the site and locality is not adversely impacted and productive agricultural and environmental land is protected.
+Guidelines for the assessment of development applications for the construction of rural industries in the RU1 zone.
+Council

+Polic Policy Direction 4: Grow rural tourism No. Theme Action Implementation outcome Delivery partners and key responsibility 60 Rural Tourism Strategy Prepare a tourism strategy which identifies and provides opportunities to overcome barriers to growth of rural tourism, including agri-business.
 Barriers to the expansion of rural tourism are identified and a strategy developed to address limitations and promotes rural Tweed as a tourism destination.
-Destination TweedRural landownersCouncil 62 Tweed Destination Management Plan Review the Tweed Destination Management Plan to ensure that the contribution of rural farmers to the economy is considered, and promotes The financial contribution of rural enterprises is recognised, and rural Tweed is given prominence in promotional material and other vehicles for highlighting the tourism Destination TweedGovernment agenciesDestination NSWCouncil visiting rural Tweed.
+Tweed Tourism Company Rural landowners Council 61 Tweed Destination Management Plan Review the Tweed Destination Management Plan to ensure that the contribution of rural farmers to the economy is considered, and promotes rural Tweed.
+The financial contribution of rural enterprises is recognised, and rural Tweed is given prominence in promotional material and other vehicles for highlighting the tourism opportunities of rural Tweed.
+Tweed Tourism CompanyGovernment agenciesDestination NSWCouncil